paulroden/eud/ReadMe.md

 `connect NAME FILE` creates a new Emacs client process (i.e. `emacsclient`) connected to the socket called NAME and visits FILE with Emacs; if no FILE is passed, Emacs will visit the working directory in `dired` mode.
 Exits and displays an error if FILE does not exist if a daemon process with socket NAME does not exist.

-`kill NAME` sends a TERM signal (15) to the Emacs daemon process with socket NAME,
+`kill NAME` sends a TERM signal (15) to the Emacs daemon process with socket NAME; `kill --all` does this for all known Emacs daemon processes.

-(TODO: or with `--all` sends the kill signal to all Emacs daemon processes)
+`server-socket-dir-path`  prints the path to the directory where Unix socket files are stored (see below)